sal55/langs/c3notes.md

 #### Extended case

 I have a form of that, but I haven't really used it yet.
 If you want something crazy that I *do* use, try this.
-First, in M, there these 3 kinds of long statements:
+First, in M, there are these 3 kinds of long statements:

     if ... then ... elsif ... then .... end if
-    case expr when a,b,c then ... when d then ... else ... end case switch expr when a, b, c then ....   (same as case, but for constant ints only using a jumptable)
+    case expr when a,b,c then ... when d then ... else ... end case switch expr when a,b,c then ....   (same as case, but for constant ints only using a jumptable)

 The crazy thing is being able to mix them up like this: